 Hardware: Factory install hardware to the greatest extent possible; remove only as required for final finishing operation and for delivery to and installation at Project site.

-Doors And Hardware Package
+Doors and Hardware Package

 2 ea.
 Stanley Dura-Glide 2000 Bi-Parting sliding door package